sammygb26/Obsidian/Learning/Reasoning and Agents/Questions/Inference in First-Order Logic Questions.md

 	To get around this problem we can use only a subset of rules that relate to our query.
 We can also restrict what variables can be used in some rule allowing us to restrict the values allow to a set of "magic" variables.

 ---
+What is Logic Programming? #flashcard #RA #InferenceInFOL
+	Logic Programming a technique for describing some knowledge to a compute so it can infer facts on it.
+The Logic Programmers give the computer rules in a language like Prolog for example.
+Then we can query the compute with statements we want it to find answers to.

+---
+What are three ways to improve the speed of Logic Programs within backward chaining? #flashcard #RA #InferenceInFOL
+	We can instead of running a recursive program use a more dynamic approach where our path is stored in a stack; this makes it easier to find errors and can make other improvements easier to implement.
+	We can keep track of variable bindings at all times.
+Combined with using a stack instead of recursion this allows for simpler code that saves on space and time.
+Each path of bindings is called a *trial*.
+	We can compile our logic program so that the knowledge base is instilled into it and for each rule it can more efficiently find solution bindings.

+---